 Speaking of that double bed, the adjoining Suites that allow this are 1A + 2A, or 1F + 2F.
 But get in fast: with only six Suites to begin with, these choice picks are quickly snapped up.

-Watch Toby’s experience here:
+Watch my colleague Toby’s experience here:

-2. Emirates’ Airbus A380 and Boeing 777 First Class
+3. Emirates’ Airbus A380 and Boeing 777 First Class

 Emirates’ First Class suites also sport a variety of small but thoughtful touches.
 Want to check your hair or touch up your make-up?
 Just pop the mirror open and it lights up.
 Want to read without that typically strong white ‘plane downlight’?
 Switch the lamp on instead.
 Did a great idea just come to mind?
 You’ll find a writing kit in the drawer.

 There’s a personal minibar too.
 For us, this feature doesn’t win Emirates any extra points.
 The drinks are all room temperature, so you still have to buzz the crew for ice – or simply, a cold drink.
-A bigger X-factor is the two shower spas on Airbus A380 flights.
+A bigger X-factor is the shower spa on Airbus A380 flights.
 They don’t contribute to Emirates’ rank here, as we’re again focusing solely on the suite.
 But you can’t talk about Emirates First Class and not mention the shower at 40,000 feet…

 Also read: Experiences – Ultimate Emirates First Class luxury to Europe with Qantas Points

-3. Qantas’ Airbus A380 First
+4. Qantas’ Airbus A380 First

 As we move into the next ranks, closing doors are no longer a differentiator.
 Instead, we’re looking for other features that bring an X-factor to the in-seat experience.
 And with that in mind, we’d say that Qantas’ Airbus A380 First cabin is the next-best in Australia.